nolegacyexhibit/nolegacyexhibit.github.io/sponsors/index.md

 ---

-**No Legacy** would not have been possible with the crucial support of many peole.
+**No Legacy** would not have been possible without the crucial support of many peole.
 Special thanks go to:

 Greg Niemeyer, *Director, Berkeley Center for New Media*